Shop Local, Pittsburgh: Lawrenceville

 Espresso a Mano

-This low-fi coffee shop right on the main drag (literally, they do not have WiFi) is a perfect stop to try during a shopping trip since you won’t be needing to connect to a computer for work.
-They have a straight-forward, high-quality menu of all your staples, a chill atmosphere, and cozy seating area.
+This low-fi coffee shop right on the main drag is a perfect stop to try during a shopping trip since you won’t need to connect to a computer for work.
+They have a straightforward, high-quality menu of all your staples, a chill atmosphere, and a cozy seating area.

 Story by Kylie Thomas